 A more detailed comparison between the allergic and non-allergic GSDs of the most abundant taxa per body site revealed important findings.
 Clostridium sensu stricto 7 occurred in a significantly higher relative abundance on the axilla of allergic dogs (p= 0.026; mean relative abundance of 2.7 ±5.0% for non-allergic dogs versus 6.2 ±7.8% for allergic dogs).
 Nocardioides of the interdigital skin showed no significant difference (p= 0.138).
 Sphingomonas was significantly more abundant in the groin of the allergic dogs (p= 0.002; mean relative abundance of 2.0 ±1.5% for non-allergic dogs versus 4.9 ±2.4% for allergic dogs).
-In addition, Sphingomonas was significantly more abundant in the allergic versus non-allergic GSDs for multiple sites (axilla: p= 0.013; Interdigital: p= 0.014; ear canal: p= 0.017; Fig 8; Table 8 in S1).
+In addition, Sphingomonas was significantly more abundant in the allergic versus non-allergic GSDs for multiple sites (axilla: p= 0.013; interdigital: p= 0.014; ear canal: p= 0.017; Fig 8; Table 8 in S1).
 Staphylococcus did not show any significant difference for any site between the allergic and non-allergic GSDs (Table 12a in S1).
 On the contrary, a significantly lower relative abundance of Macrococcus was obtained from samples of the interdigital skin, the groin and the ear canal of the allergic dogs but there was no significant difference for the axilla (Table 12b in S1).
 In addition, Brevibacterium was also evaluated for significant difference for the ear canal samples because it was the main contributor to the difference of the bacterial community composition between the two groups in SIMPER analysis, with the allergic group having a significantly lower mean relative abundance (p= 0.041; mean relative abundance of 3.6 ±7.7% for the non-allergic dogs versus 0.1 ±0.4% for the allergic dogs).

 Fig 8.
-Relative abundance of the 10 most abundant taxa of non-allergic and allergic dogs.
+Relative abundance of the 10 most abundant taxa of non-allergic and allergic dogs, from across all body sites.
 Asterisks are representing statistical significance: * p< 0.05; ** p< 0.01; *** p< 0.001.

 Discussion